 On December 22, 2017, The President has signed the biggest tax reform law in over 30 years.
 This is officially called the “Tax Cut and Jobs Act” or TCJA.

 Corporate Tax Rate

-For tax years beginning after Dec 31, 2017 C-Corporation Tax rate is now a flat 21%.
-The graduated Corporate tax rates varying from 15% to 35% has been repealed.
+For tax years beginning after Dec 31, 2017, C-Corporation Tax rate is now a flat 21%.
+The graduated Corporate tax rates varying from 15% to 35% have been repealed.

-For tax years beginning after Dec 31, 2017 Corporate Alternative Minimum Tax (AMT) is permanently repealed.
-Prior to the new law the AMT is calculated parallel to the regular tax calculation.
-The AMT typically uses a different method of depreciation on assets, disallows and adjusts certain deductions and computes at a flat tax of 20%.
-This was created as a way to sort of prevent corporations from taking too many deductions, hence it was a minimum tax.
+For tax years beginning after Dec 31, 2017, the Corporate Alternative Minimum Tax (AMT) is permanently repealed.
+Prior to the new law, the AMT is calculated parallel to the regular tax calculation.
+The AMT typically uses a different method of depreciation on assets, disallows and adjusts certain deductions, and computes at a flat tax of 20%.
+This was created as a way to sort of preventing corporations from taking too many deductions, hence it was a minimum tax.
 The difference in tax calculated by the regular and AMT method can be taken as a tax credit against future income known as the AMT tax credit.